-The Alabama Department of Commerce-Workforce Development Division provides to the CAPTE performance data for the Eligible Training Providers of Adult and Dislocated Worker training.
+The Alabama Department of Commerce-Workforce Development Division provides performance data for the Eligible Training Providers of Adult and Dislocated Worker training.

 VIII.
 Monitoring & Oversight Policy

 a.
 Provide a copy of the local area's monitoring and oversight policies and procedures.
 (See below)